olli-ai/glusterfs-subdir-external-provisioner/README.md

 # Kubernetes GlusterFS-Client Provisioner

-GlusterFS subdir external provisioner is an automatic provisioner that use your _existing and already configured_ GlusterFS volume to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
+GlusterFS subdir external provisioner is an automatic provisioner that uses your _existing and already configured_ GlusterFS volume to support dynamic provisioning of Kubernetes Persistent Volumes via Persistent Volume Claims.
 Persistent volumes are provisioned as subdirectories named `${namespace}-${pvcName}-${pvName}`.

 To note again, you must _already_ have an GlusterFS cluster with a volume.